 IT Authentication Basics

 Authentication is the process of determining if a claim is true — usually a claim about someone or something’s identity — using a secret or piece of evidence called a “factor.”
 When you sign onto an email account, you’re asserting a statement (“I am <Username>”), and proving it with a secret (your password).
 Authentication is followed by authorization.
-For example, once your Gmail login is authenticated, Google authorizes you to access your email and G Suite files, and those shared with you by other users.
+For example, once your Gmail login is authenticated, Google authorizes you to access your email and Google Workspace files, and those shared with you by other users.

 Because secrets can be stolen or guessed, users can use multiple factors to make it harder for a bad actor to gain access.
 For example, G Suite security two-factor authentication requires users to input a password and a one-time code, texted to their phone before they can login.
 Similarly, an organization might require employees to present both an ID card and fingerprint scan to access a sensitive area.